mnot/I-D/dnsop-onion-tld/draft.md

-1. Users: Human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of onion addresses.
+1. Users: Human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of onion names.

 2. Application Software: Applications (including proxies) that implement the Tor protocol MUST recognize .onion names as special by either accessing them directly,